 Dr. Omer Livvarcin, University of Ottawa

 Dr. Kevin Kells, Adjunct Professor, University of Ottawa

 The objective of this research is to identify and realign overlaps in immigrant integration services to increase the efficiency and impact of the overall system while reducing costs.
 The study also illustrates how AI and Big Data Analysis can be used as strategic tools without conflicting with the privacy and human rights of immigrants and community.
 The research covers the conceptual introduction of the proposed model which is based on the contributions of various stakeholders of immigrant integration phenomena including immigrants, service providers, facilitators, government, and community representatives.

-Omer Livvarcin, Kevin Kells, Saouré Kouamé, and Rick Nason (Dalhousie University) will be providing a workshop at the 21st National Metropolis Conference – Doing Immigration Differently (March 21-23, 2019) in Halifax, Nova Scotia on March 23.
+Omer Livvarcin, Kevin Kells, Saouré Kouamé, and Rick Nason (Dalhousie University) provided a workshop at the 21st National Metropolis Conference – Doing Immigration Differently (March 21-23, 2019) in Halifax, Nova Scotia on March 23.

 *For additional information or to become a member of the Non-profit Management Lab, please contact Angela – firstname.lastname@example.orgOttawa.ca.